TN-Holdings-LLC/psf-zero/README.md

   prototyped and rejected (no measurable benefit over plain `rl=1`).
   `compile_for_hardware()`'s default is now 1, not 2.
 See section 5's
   2026-09-08 update and `phase3-hardware-routing-regression.md`.
+- **RESOLVED (2026-09-10), with the claim corrected in the process.
+Whether Qiskit `optimization_level` 2/3's catastrophic slowdown on this workload is actually caused by the coupling map having no spare qubits, or merely correlated with it.** It is caused by it.
+The evidence up to 2026-09-09 was a correlation across four points that three independent environments reproduced — but since `get_grid_cmap()` saturates the grid at exactly n=100 and n=156, "no spare qubits" and "one of those two sizes" were perfectly confounded, and no number of re-runs of those same four points could separate them.
+A controlled experiment (`benchmarks/phase3_v5_spare_qubits.py`) that holds the coupling map fixed and varies only how much of it the circuit occupies breaks the
+  confound: on one unchanged 42-qubit grid, a 42-qubit circuit takes 621ms and a 38-qubit circuit takes 34ms; a *smaller* circuit on a saturated grid runs 39x slower (`opt=2`) to 190x slower (`opt=3`) than a *larger* one with spare qubits. **The correction:** the threshold is not zero spare qubits, as previously stated — on a 100-qubit grid, 2 spare is still fully slow and 4 spare is fully fast (a 244x cliff at `opt=3`), while on a 72-qubit grid 2 spare is already fast.
+So it is not a fixed count and the boundary moves with the map.
+Still unknown: the mechanism (no pass-level instrumentation was done), whether it generalizes beyond Qiskit 2.5.2 and grid topologies, and whether the dense adjacent-pair circuit structure is also required (the `passthrough` control was not re-run).
+See section 5's 2026-09-10 update.
 - **Whether section 7's "14.4x–16.2x faster" (now also confirmed at 13.3x faster over 11 runs) real-hardware compile-time result holds up under the same warm-up correction applied to section 4.** That script